loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 Associate your API to a Service Archive file.

-In z/OS Connect EE, a service archive file (`.sar` file) represents the underlying z/OS® asset.
+In z/OS Connect EE, a service archive file (.sar file) provides information about the underlying service, including its expected request and response JSON schemas.

-z/OS Connect EE provides tooling to generate `.sar` files for its compatible subsystems (including CICS®, IMS™, DB2®, and IBM® MQ).
+Note: z/OS Connect EE provides tooling to generate .sar files for its compatible subsystems (including CICS®, IMS™, DB2®, and IBM® MQ).

 In this scenario, the `.sar` file is already generated, so you can focus on creating, deploying, and testing your API.